-No subdivisions found.
+- No subdivisions found.

-    Very long-chain acyl-CoA dehydrogenase deficiency (VLCAD) is a rare genetic

-    disorder of fatty acid metabolism that is transmitted as an autosomal recessive

-    trait.
-It occurs when an enzyme needed to break down certain very long-chain

-    fatty acids is missing or not working properly.
-VLCAD is one of the metabolic

-    diseases known as fatty acid oxidation (FOD) diseases.
-In the past, the name

-    long-chain acyl-CoA dehydrogenase deficiency (LCAD) was applied to one such

-    disease, but today it is clear that all cases once thought to be LCAD are

-    actually VLCAD.
+Very long-chain acyl-CoA dehydrogenase deficiency (VLCAD) is a rare genetic disorder of fatty acid metabolism that is transmitted as an autosomal recessive trait.
+It occurs when an enzyme needed to break down certain very long-chain fatty acids is missing or not working properly.
+VLCAD is one of the metabolic diseases known as fatty acid oxidation (FOD) diseases.
+In the past, the name long-chain acyl-CoA dehydrogenase deficiency (LCAD) was applied to one such disease, but today it is clear that all cases once thought to be LCAD are actually VLCAD.

 The breakdown of fatty acids takes place in the mitochondria found in each cell.

-    The mitochondria are small, well-defined bodies that are found in the cytoplasm

-    of cells and in which the body generates energy from the breakdown of complex

-    substances into simpler ones (mitochondrial oxidation).
+The mitochondria are small, well-defined bodies that are found in the cytoplasm of cells and in which the body generates energy from the breakdown of complex substances into simpler ones (mitochondrial oxidation).

-    Classically, two forms of VLCAD have been described: an early-onset, severe form

-    which, if unrecognized and undiagnosed, may lead to extreme weakness of the

-    heart muscles (cardiomyopathy) and may be life-threatening (VLCAD-C), and a

-    later-onset, milder form, sometimes referred to as VLCAD-H, that is

-    characterized by repeated bouts of low blood sugar (hypoglycemia).
-In reality,

-    patients may present with a combination of symptoms and the disease is best

-    though of as being a continuum.
-Since the advent of expanded newborn screening

-    programs using tandem mass spectrometry technology, most VLCAD infants in the

-    United States are being detected neonatal period.
+Classically, two forms of VLCAD have been described: an early-onset, severe form which, if unrecognized and undiagnosed, may lead to extreme weakness of the heart muscles (cardiomyopathy) and may be life-threatening (VLCAD-C), and a later-onset, milder form, sometimes referred to as VLCAD-H, that is characterized by repeated bouts of low blood sugar (hypoglycemia).
+In reality, patients may present with a combination of symptoms and the disease is best though of as being a continuum.
+Since the advent of expanded newborn screening programs using tandem mass spectrometry technology, most VLCAD infants in the United States are being detected neonatal period.

-    Organizations related to Very Long Chain Acyl CoA Dehydrogenase Deficiency
+Very Long Chain Acyl CoA Dehydrogenase Deficiency (LCAD) Resources

-    (LCAD)

-    The information in NORD’s Rare Disease Database is for educational purposes
+The information in NORD’s Rare Disease Database is for educational purposes only.

-    only.
 It should never be used for diagnostic or treatment purposes.
-If you have

-    questions regarding a medical condition, always seek the advice of your

-    physician or other qualified health professional.
-NORD’s reports provide a brief

-    overview of rare diseases.
-For more specific information, we encourage you to

-    contact your personal physician or the agencies listed as “Resources” on this
+If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
+NORD’s reports provide a brief overview of rare diseases.
+For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.

-    report.